gosang/gosang.github.io/content/posts/dotnet/implementing-pagination-with-mongodb-csharp-driver-in-asp-dotnet-core.md

 ## 4. Filters:

 You can apply filtering conditions to ensure that the paginated results meet specific criteria before being returned.

+## 5. Page Number and Page Size:

+These parameters dictate which page of the data is returned and how many records should be included on each page.